kanjamad/Responsive-HTML-Emails/README.md

 supported-color-schemes: light dark;
 }
 ```

+## validation and Testing
+* That before we send out our e-mail and before we load this into a third party content management system that will deploy the e-mails will want to validate our code just to make sure it's as clean as possible.
+By using a free tool by the <a href="http://validator.w3.org/" target="_blank">W3C</a> it called the markup validation service.

+#### Testing your HTML email with an online service:
+The way to test for different email clients to see if your HTML email is rendering properly.
+So online there's quite a few popular services there's
+* active campaign
+* campaign monitor
+* e-mail on acid
+* litmus
+* MailChimp and
+* constant contact

+I used <strong>Litmus </strong>, so Litmus has the ability to show screenshots from 34 of the most popular email clients and we get a live presentation on the Web site of how our e-mails are during through all of these individual e-mail clients.

 ### Additional Resources
 1. <a href="https://www.youtube.com/user/chrisconverse" target="_blank">Chris Converse</a>
 2. <a href="https://help.designmodo.com/article/postcards-dark-mode/" target="_blank">Postcards-dark-mode</a>
 3. <a href="https://www.freecodecamp.org/news/dark-mode-in-html-email-everything-you-need-to-know/amp/" target="_blank">Freecodecamp</a>
+4. <a href="http://validator.w3.org/" target="_blank">Markup Validation Service</a>